Operator ERODE

 Operator Library: Filter

-The operator ERODE performs a binary erosion of the image, which can be used to separate touching objects.
+The ERODE operator performs a binary erosion of the image, which can be used to separate touching objects.
 The input of the operator is a kernel image data stream.
 At the output the erosion result of the central pixel is provided.
 A structuring element for the erode operation is given by a parameterizable binary matrix StructElement.
 The matrix has the size of the input kernel.
 Erosion is a fundamental operation in morphological image processing.
-In erosion, the output is set to '1', if all matrix elements of value '1' match with their corresponding kernel elements.
-In other words, the kernel matrix has to fully fit into the image.
+In erosion, the output is set to '1', if all matrix elements with a value of '1' match their corresponding elements in the kernel.
+A matrix element with a value of '0' is treated as don't care and is ignored.
+In other words, the kernel matrix must fully fit into the image.
+If all matrix elements have a value of '0', the behavior depends on the setting of the StructElement parameter:

 I/O Properties